 If you have diabetes, you are at risk for diabetic retinopathy.
 The condition can cause damage to the eye's delicate tissues, partial loss of vision, and even blindness.
 Unfortunately, diabetic retinopathy is often asymptomatic until it is in an advanced stage.
 Our team of doctors at Grin Eye Care can help you monitor your ocular health and catch the onset of diabetic retinopathy early to minimize vision loss.
-With proper preventative care, you can decrease your risk for diabetic retinopathy so you can see clearly for years to come.
-To schedule a consultation with one of our doctors and learn more about diabetic retinopathy, contact our Olathe or Leawood office today.
+With proper preventive care, you can decrease your risk for diabetic retinopathy so you can see clearly for years to come.
+Contact us today to learn more about diabetic retinopathy, and schedule a consultation with one of our doctors in Olathe or Leawood.

 Understanding Diabetic Retinopathy and Its Effects